Every planar graph with the Liouville property is amenable: Roundabout-transience

-Given a locally finite plane graph $G$, informally the \emph{roundabout graph $\mathring{G}$} is obtained from $G$ by replacing each vertex $v$ by a roundabout of length equal to the degree of $v$ so that every vertex gets degree $3$.
-Formally, the vertex set of $\mathring{G}$ is the set of pairs $(v,e)$ where $e$ is an edge and $v$ is an endvertex of $e$.
-The embedding of $G$ gives us a cyclic order $C_v$ of the set of edges incident with the vertex $v$.
-The edges of $\mathring{G}$ are of two types, for each edge $e=vw$ we have an edge joining $(v,e)$ and $(w,e)$.
-For any two edges $e$ and $f$ adjacent in the cyclic order $C_v$, we have an edge between $(v,e)$ and $(v,f)$.
+The \emph{roundabout graph $\mathring{G}$} of a locally finite plane graph $G$ is obtained from $G$ by replacing each vertex $v$ by a cycle (\defi{roundabout}) of length equal to the degree of $v$ so that every vertex gets degree $3$; formally, the vertex set of $\mathring{G}$ is the set of pairs $(v,e)$ where $e$ is an edge and $v$ is an endvertex of $e$.
+The embedding of $G$ defines the (clockwise, say) cyclic order $C_v$ on the set of edges incident with the vertex $v$.
+The edges of $\mathring{G}$ are of two types; for each edge $e=\overrightarrow{vw} \in \arE(G)$, we have an edge in $\mathring{G}$ from $(v,e)$ to $(w,e)$.
+For any two consecutive edges $e$ and $f$ in the cyclic order $C_v$, we have an edge in $\mathring{G}$ from $(v,e)$ to $(v,f)$.